Beginner's Guide to

 Choosing Your Next Bong

-Whether buying your first water pipe, replacing an old piece or simply adding to your collection of smoking supplies, picking out the right item can seem daunting.
+Whether buying your first bong, replacing an old piece or simply adding to your collection of smoking supplies, picking out the right item can seem daunting.
 You want to get the most bang for your buck but you also want something that suits you and your lifestyle.
-To help aid you on this quest, DHC has put together the Beginner’s Guide to Choosing Your Next Water Pipe.
+To help aid you on this quest, DHC has put together the Beginner’s Guide to Choosing Your Next Bong.

 Dry Herbs or Legal Concentrates?

 Water pipes are ideal for both legal dry herbs and concentrates, but which one you plan on using can dictate the type of pipe you buy.
 Dry legal herbs or tobacco requires a bowl, which typically means a larger stem at either a 45 or 90 degree angle.
 Legal concentrates usually need a nail, requiring a 90 degree angle stem.

 If you’re planning on dabbling in both, we recommend a small- to medium-sized glass bong that can be adapted with a quartz banger attachment, allowing you to easily swap between dry or concentrated material with ease.

 Think diffusion.
 Regardless of size, a percolator function is usually helpful to diffuse smoke.
 Burning dry substances, like tobacco, creates a combustion that isn’t always the best for your health.
 To avoid inhaling a large amount of byproducts, percolators filter out unwanted toxins from the combustion process, while also cooling down the smoke created.
 The result is a much smoother, cleaner hit for you and your lungs.

 Bongs can have built-in diffusers like a honeycomb or tree percolator or you can add accessories like an ash-catcher.
 For dry herbs, it’s typically your preference of what you like or dislike in regards to a percolator.
 For legal concentrates there is less combustion so minimal diffusion combined with a smaller pipe is considered standard for optimal flavor.